agorzawski/pychiver/SAVEANDRESTORE.md

                                         newName="Values After setup",
                                         newDescription="Feb2024")

-# or take with fixed values
+# (otional) prepare with fixed SetPoint values
 setValues = {"SomePV1": 10.0, "SomePV2": 112.0, "SomePV3": "Disabled",}
-# NOTE: for enum values: either "string option" or int ordinal can be given
+# (optiona) prep with fixed Readback values (if applicable)
+setReadbackValues = {"SomePV1_RB": -1.0}

 some_snapshot = sar.takeSnapshot(some_config, # see example above!
-                                 setValues=setValues, # if this optional argument is not given, live values are used! newName="Values From the DB",
+                                 setValues=setValues, # if this optional argument is not given, live values are used! setReadbackValuest=setReadbackValues, # if this optional argument is not given, live values are used! newName="Values From the DB",
                                  newDescription="from the tests back on Nov2023")
 ```

+> NOTE: for the `enum` type values can be either "string option" or int ordinal.
+Eg. 'Probe' or 1

 #### To create a virtual snapshot